PCB Design Basics for Engineers

 You can find routing guidelines for PCB that will help you group and separate components and trace so that your routing is easy and prevents electrical interference.
 These guidelines are also helpful for thermal management, as you may need to separate high-power parts.

 The PCB layout is a process of designing and laying out circuitry to make it easy to connect them with traces.
 It is best to group components in one place in the PCB layout.
-Because they could be part of a circuit and may only connect to one another, it is unnecessary to place them on different sides or areas.
+Because they could be part of a circuit and may only connect, placing them on different sides or areas is unnecessary.

 Many layouts will have both analog and digital components.
 You should ensure that the digital components don't interfere with the analog components.
-This was the way it was done in decades past.
+This was the way PCB designers did it in decades past.
 However, modern design does not allow for this.
 This is an outdated design choice that can lead to EMI.

 Instead, place a complete ground plan below your components.
 Please do not break it up into pieces.
-You can keep the analog components together with other analog components that operate at the same frequency.
+You can keep the analog components together with other analog components that operate simultaneously.
 Keep the digital components together with other digital parts.
 This could be viewed as each component taking up a different area in the PCB layout.
 However, the ground plane should remain the same in most designs.

 Separation of High Power Components

-Separating components that produce a lot of heat on the board is also a good idea—separating high-power components on a PCB design can even out the temperature and avoid creating hotspots where high-temperature components are clustered together.
+Separating high-power components on a PCB design can reduce the temperature and avoid creating hotspots where high-temperature components are clustered together.
+Separating components that produce a lot of heat on the board is also a good idea.
 You can do this by first looking at the "thermal resist" ratings for your component's datasheet and then calculating the temperature increase from the calculated heat dissipation.
-Engineers can use heatsinks or cooling fans to keep components' temperatures down.
+PCB designers can use heatsinks or cooling fans to decrease components' temperatures.
 It can be challenging to balance the placement of these parts with keeping trace lengths small when designing a routing strategy.

 #5 - Enhancing Your PCB Design